 ‘Barney’ Music Director Got Death Threats Over Insufferable Songs

-Generations of children, their parents and their grandparents have all run screaming from the room when the sickly sweet strains of Barney’s “I Love You, You Love Me” ooze out of televisions and iPads.
-(Ask just about any kid what they think about that particular song, and you’ll find out they hate it just as much as you do.)
-The guy who’s responsible for a lot of the music on Barney & Friends understands that his songs made blood boil.
+Generations of parents and their grandparents run screaming from the room when the sickly sweet strains of Barney’s “I Love You, You Love Me” ooze out of televisions and iPads.
+But kids hate it just as much — ask any child what they think about that song and listen to them bust out a renegade version.

 Don't Miss

-The hate wasn’t solely directed at Singleton either.
-It was such a phenomenon that Peacock did a two-park docuseries called “I Love You, You Hate Me” about viewers’ ire toward the show.
+The Barney scorn was such a phenomenon that Peacock did a two-park docuseries called “I Love You, You Hate Me” about viewers’ ire toward the show.

-Other creator complaints are similar.
-“They were gonna come and find me and they were going to kill me,” claimed Bob West, one of the actors who voiced Barney.
-The documentary also discussed a parody novel called The Jihad to Destroy Barney and a first-person-shooter video game with the purple dinosaur as a target.
+“They were gonna come and find me and they were going to kill me,” says West in the documentary, which also discussed a parody novel called The Jihad to Destroy Barney and a first-person-shooter video game with the purple dinosaur as a target.

 The Peacock series wants to paint the Barney hate as representative of something darker happening in society and that’s no doubt behind some of the outrageous behavior.
 But why wasn’t there a similar backlash against more popular children’s shows?
 Sesame Street never got this kind of blowback.
 Barney’s ‘90s contemporaries — Arthur, Rugrats, Blue’s Clues — remained beloved.
 What was it about Barney?

 Let’s be clear — no one deserves threats of physical violence.
-But admit it, Singleton: Your songs are pretty dang insufferable.
+But Barney & Friends did manage a new level of insufferable.